Flushing Oil Concentrate

 - Engine start problems

-- Blow by
+- Engine Blow by

-Flushing Oil Concentrate is the PERFECT, real life fix for perking up performance in mid-life and older engines.
 It leaves all lubricated parts of engines, transmissions and hydraulics in spotless condition.

 - Removes sludge & hard carbon.